-The Ukraine-Russia conflict has exposed the shortcomings of the UN system and the entire post-World War II security architecture.
-This is mainly due to the persistent refusal by leaders to modernise international institutions in line with the vastly redrawn geopolitical landscape.
-Decades of demands for overhauling the UN Security Council have been stymied by the five permanent members which could see their power diminished under new global rules.
+The Ukraine-Russia conflict has exposed the deficiencies of the UN system and the entire post-World War II security architecture.
+This is mainly due to the persistent refusal by leaders to modernise international institutions in line with the vastly redrawn geopolitical landscape of today.
+Decades of demands for overhauling the UN Security Council have been impeded by the five permanent members of the Council, which could see their power diminished under new global rules.

 The impact of the conflict is substantial, due to the heightened external vulnerabilities of Members of the OACPS.
 Countries are suffering from reduced tourism inflows, higher food, petroleum and fertiliser prices, which will result in greater financing challenges.
-For people in the rich world, the coming food shock will put further upward pressure on grocery bills already affected by the highest inflation in decades.
-For poorer countries, still engulfed by the economic consequences of COVID-19, higher food prices may spell catastrophe.
-I would like to appeal to all involved parties to reach a negotiated settlement that would prevent any further loss of life and limit the humanitarian disaster.
+For people in the rich world, the coming food shock will put further upward pressure on grocery bills already affected by the high inflation.
+For poorer countries, still suffering from the economic impact of COVID-19, higher food prices may spell catastrophe.
+I would like to appeal to all involved parties in the conflict to reach a negotiated settlement that would prevent any further loss of life and limit the humanitarian disaster.